nestordemeure/breviarium/data/english.md

 ### Feasting

-To consult your own interests when feasting, focus on those things that can be preserved, such as candied fruits or wax figurines, fountains, mountains, self-playing music, items that demand some artistry, while still being relevant, such as bearing the coats of arms of those you entertain, expressed in wax, covering candelabras at the table, drinks of various colors and the same with different scents, flavors imported as if from afar, and artificial wines, such as *Arnoldus de Villanova* describes.
+To best serve your interests when feasting, focus mostly on those things which can be preserved, such as candied fruits or wax figurines, fountains, mountains, self-playing music, also things that demand some artistry yet are still appropriate, such as bearing the coats of arms of those you entertain, expressed in wax, covering candelabras on the table, drinks of various colors, and the same with different scents, as if imported from afar, also artificial wines, such as *Arnoldus de Villanova* describes.

 Present flowers, colored lettuces, giant eggs composed of many and seasoned with spices, candles burning from ice, fragrant fires, vomiting mountains, fountains sprinkling snow, and fake fragrant fruits, or apples brought to the table on the very branch - all things which can grow in your garden at little expense.